 by Linda Ashman, illustrated by Chuck Groenink

-Book Activity: Practice putting the events of the story in order with these sequencing strategies.
-This book also makes for wonderful readers’ theater.
+Develop an understanding of story structure and sequencing with these sequencing strategies.
+This book also makes for wonderful readers' theater.
 Act out the events from the story to increase student comprehension – and have some fun!

 written and illustrated by Kadir Nelson

-Book Activity #1: Dig into a unit on seeds and planting.
+Activity #1: Integrate science learning with hands-on activities while students dig into a unit on seeds and planting.
 Students will create their own lapbook, filled with vocabulary, drawings, diagrams, and everything they need to know about the life cycle of a plant!
 Plant your own seeds in the classroom and watch them grow!

 April Fool’s Day